toskumar/blog/micro/aws/machine-learning/FAQ.md

 ### SageMaker Security
-* __Security of the cloud__ ñ AWS is responsible for protecting the infrastructure that runs AWS services in the AWS Cloud.
+* __Security of the cloud__ ‚Äì AWS is responsible for protecting the infrastructure that runs AWS services in the AWS Cloud.
-* __Security in the cloud__ ñ Your responsibility is determined by the AWS service that you use.
+* __Security in the cloud__ ‚Äì Your responsibility is determined by the AWS service that you use.
 * Access Control
   * Amazon SageMaker Studio notebooks and SageMaker notebook instances differ in their runtime environments.
 	* Amazon SageMaker Studio uses filesystem and container permissions for access control and isolation of Studio users and notebooks.
 This is one of the major differences between Studio notebooks and SageMaker notebook instances.
 	* __User isolation__ on EFS - When you onboard to Studio, SageMaker creates an Amazon Elastic File System (EFS) volume for your domain that is shared by all Studio users in the domain.
 Each user gets their own private home directory on the EFS volume.
 This home directory is used to store the user's notebooks, Git repositories, and other data.
-To prevent other users in the domain from accessing the user's data, SageMaker creates a globally unique user ID for the user's profile and applies it as a POSIX user/group ID for the userís home directory.
+To prevent other users in the domain from accessing the user's data, SageMaker creates a globally unique user ID for the user's profile and applies it as a POSIX user/group ID for the user‚Äôs home directory.
   * By default, when you create a notebook instance, users that log into that notebook instance have root access.
 If you don't want users to have root access to a notebook instance, when you call CreateNotebookInstance or UpdateNotebookInstance operations, set the RootAccess field to Disabled.
 	* To protect your Amazon SageMaker Studio notebooks and SageMaker notebook instances, along with your model-building data and model artifacts, SageMaker encrypts the notebooks, as well as output from Training and Batch Transform jobs.
 SageMaker encrypts these by default using the AWS Managed Key for Amazon S3.
 For cross-account access use AWS KMS.
 	* In Amazon SageMaker Studio, your SageMaker Studio notebooks and data can be stored in the following locations: S3, EBS, EFS